 - An antidote for worrying - this, here, now

 - Moving towards what you want in your life

-Sessions are available on a Monday, Wednesday and Friday in Sherburn Village just two miles from Durham.
+Sessions are available on a Monday afternoon, Tuesday mornings and Wednesdays and Fridays from 9am to 5pm in Sherburn Village just two miles from Durham.

 Free on street parking is available outside the premises.
 There is a bus stop on the main road a few minutes walk from the property, from Durham bus routes 64, 22 and 204 stop in Sherburn Village.
 There is a bus approximately every 20 minutes on week days.

 Maps & Directions

 Appointments available on Monday afternoons, Tuesday mornings, and Wednesdays and Fridays between 9am and 5pm in Sherburn Village, Durham.

 Types of client

 I qualified as an Integrative Supervisor with a Diploma in Supervision from the Northern Guild of Psychotherapy.View supervision profile